 When Is the Best Time

-The boiling hot season lasts from March/April to May with temps above 40°C which gets even worse due to the high humidity.
-Monsoons can occur from June to end of September which makes safaris in Chitwan almost impossible.
+The boiling hot season lasts from March/April to May with temperatures above 40°C which worsens due to the high humidity.
+Monsoons can occur from June to the end of September, which makes safaris in Chitwan almost impossible.
 Rivers are flooded.

-Highlights - Wildlife
+Highlights | Wildlife

 The Chitwan National Park was established in 1973 and became a World Heritage Site in 1984.
 It’s an approximate bus ride of 5-6 hours from Kathmandu as well as from Pokhara although far below 200 km.
 Chitwan is famous for Bengal tigers, one-horned rhinos, gharial crocodiles, sloth bears, and elephants.
 Around 68 mammals live in the park, and more than 540 species of birds occur like the giant hornbill and the paradise flycatcher.
-Higher chance to spot a rhino or even Bengal tiger on full day jungle walks even better with an overnight stay.
+A higher chance to spot a rhino or even Bengal tiger on full-day jungle walks even better with an overnight stay.
 Another good opportunity is a jeep safari deep into the jungle.